StatCan/StatCan.OrchardCore/docs/en/development/getting-started.md

 - Run these commands in powershell:
   - From anywhere `ir` if you have the above powershell setup or
   - From the root of the project `dotnet run --project src/StatCan.OrchardCore.Cms.Web/StatCan.OrchardCore.Cms.Web.csproj` if you don't
-- Visit [https://localhost:5001](https://localhost:5001) for Orchard dev site
+- Visit [https://localhost:5001](https://localhost:5001) to load your Orchard Website
 - When presented with the orchard setup screen,
   - Select the the recipe you want to try.
-I suggest using the `Software as a Service` recipe and then use Orchard's Tenant feature to test different sites.
+I suggest using the `Software as a Service` recipe and then use Orchard's Tenant feature to test different sites / recipes
   - Use sqlite as a database to keep things simple
 - Visit [https://localhost:5001/admin](https://localhost:5001/admin) to use the admin interface of Orchard.